 We distinguish two types of observed precipitation data with regard to their timeliness: data being available near real-time (based on synoptic weather observation data and climate reports exchanged via the WMO GTS), and additional data being obtained with a larger time delay.
-The reason for GPCC to supply a set of different products is that a near real-time analysis is requested by some international programmes for various applications, but the data base available near real-time is insufficient in many regions with regard to the requested product accuracy (in addition to the spatial density of stations the quality-control (QC) of station meta information and precipitation data performed is crucial (see section GPCC data processing).
+The GPCC provides a set of different products in order to address competing archetype requirements like timeliness and accuracy.
+For example, a near real-time analysis is requested by some international programmes for various applications, but the database available near real-time is insufficient in many regions with regard to the requested product accuracy (in addition to the spatial density of stations the quality-control (QC) of station metadata and precipitation data performed is crucial (see section GPCC data processing).

-GPCC near real-time data base
+GPCC near real-time database

-The data base for GPCC's Monitoring Product is merged from three sources: monthly precipitation totals derived from synoptic weather reports (SYNOP) at the DWD, Germany, and at NOAA/NCEP, USA, and monthly precipitation totals extracted from CLIMAT-bulletins received at the DWD and JMA.
-The data base available near real-time comprises ca. 7,000-9,000 stations and provides in some regions a sufficient data base for quantitative precipitation estimates, if the grid resolution is not too high.
+The database for GPCC's Monitoring Product is merged from three sources: monthly precipitation totals derived from synoptic weather reports (SYNOP) at the DWD, Germany, and at CPC/NOAA, USA, and monthly precipitation totals extracted from CLIMAT-bulletins received at the DWD and JMA.
+The database available near real-time comprises ca. 7,000-9,000 stations and provides in some regions a sufficient database for quantitative precipitation estimates, if the grid resolution is not too high.
 Users are advised to carefully take into account the number of stations per grid, which is provided as additional information to every GPCC product.
 Within the data pool, the CLIMAT data - after a quality check - are of higher quality and provide a reference for quality assessment of the SYNOP-based data.